tonishii/simple-file-server/README.md

 # CSNETWK_MP
-MP for CSNETWK AY 2024-2025 Term1.
+MP for CSNETWK AY 2024-2025 Term 1.
 This application provides a file transfer client-server system that supports basic operations such as connecting to a server, registering a user, and sending/receiving files with real-time progress indication if tqdm was installed.

 ## Dependencies
 The project has the following Python library: